 Before migrating a PM or VM using a bootable P2V client (virt-p2v) ISO file, check if any removable media (for example, floppy disks, DVD drives, or external USB disks) are attached to the source image.
-If removable media are attached to the source image when you attempt to migrate a PM or VM, the error message Conversion failed appears.
-So, deselect the media in the virt-p2v window before starting the migration.
+If removable media are attached to the source image when you attempt to migrate a PM or VM to the everRun system, the error message Conversion failed appears.
+To prevent this issue, deselect the media in the virtp2v window before starting the migration.
 To do so, access the virt-p2v window with the sections Target properties and Fixed hard disks, and then beneath Fixed hard disks, uncheck the box in the Convert column next to the removable media.
-See Migrating a Physical Machine or Virtual Machine to a System, particularly the section To migrate a PM or VM to the ztC Edge system, for more information on using virt-p2v.
+See Migrating a Physical Machine or Virtual Machine to a System, particularly the section To migrate a PM or VM to the everRun system, for more information on using virtp2v.